-Positives and negatives in Spanish can be challenging for English speakers to master because of a conceptual difference regarding double and triple negatives.
-While in English it is poor grammar to use a double negative, in Spanish to communicate the absence of something, or a negative concept, the speaker must use only the negative words and thus double, triple, and quadruple negatives are not only possible, but often mandatory.
+In English, it is poor grammar to use a double negative.
+However in Spanish, in order to communicate the absence of something or a negative concept, the speaker must use only the negative words and thus double, triple, and quadruple negatives are not only possible, but often mandatory.

-Complicating the concept further, on the negative side one hardly ever uses a plural; in Spanish the thinking is if I don’t have any, how could that be plural?
+Complicating the concept further, one hardly ever uses a plural on the negative side.
+In Spanish, the reasoning is that if I don’t have any, how could that be plural?
 Thus, you may write a grammatically correct Spanish sentence that directly translated into English would be “I don’t have no friend.”
 English speakers often find these details of positives and negatives to be challenging.